All manuscripts should be submitted via ScholarOne Manuscripts.

 Journal editorial policy

 Wildlife Research provides an international forum for the publication of original and significant research and debate on the ecology and management of vertebrate and invertebrate wildlife in natural and modified habitats.
 The journal has a broad focus ranging from the conservation of threatened species through to the management of over-abundant and invasive species.
 Papers reporting well-structured field studies, manipulative experiments, and analytical and modelling studies are encouraged.
 All papers should aim to improve the practice of wildife management and contribute conceptual advances to our knowledge and understanding of wildlife ecology.
-For a detailed description of the aims and scope of Wildlife Research, please see the recent Editorial in Volume 36 (4).

 As well as original research papers, the journal publishes: reviews that offer new insights or timely syntheses of current topics in wildlife management; viewpoint articles highlighting contentious or emerging issues and their implications for wildlife management, conservation, research or policy development; and methods papers that describe and evaluate methodological advances and new techniques in wildlife management and conservation.